Bob Blackman

-Robert John Blackman MP (born 26 April 1956) is a British politician who has been the chairman of the 1922 Committee and chair of the Backbench Business Committee since 2024.
+Robert John Blackman MP (born 26 April 1956) is a British politician who has served as chairman of the 1922 Committee and chair of the Backbench Business Committee since 2024.
 A member of the Conservative Party, he has been the Member of Parliament (MP) for Harrow East since 2010.
 He served as the Joint Executive Secretary of the backbench 1922 Committee from 2012 to 2024.
 Blackman was the Member of the London Assembly (MLA) for Brent and Harrow between 2004 and 2008.

 Early life and career

 Robert Blackman was born on 26 April 1956 in Kensington.
 After three A-levels, he studied maths and physics at the University of Liverpool, where he graduated with a BSc.
 While at Liverpool, he was president of the students' union.

 After graduation, he joined the sales team of Burroughs Machines (later Unisys).
 Blackman worked in various sales and management positions for BT and worked at their training school in Milton Keynes as a tutor and later as a regulatory compliance manager for BT until his election to Parliament.